tupyy/photoreact/doc/api.md

 - delete_album

 Response:
-- status code: 200 OK
+- status code: 204 NO CONTENT
 - status code: 403 FORBIDDEN if the user has no delete permission
 - status code: 404 album not found